Yatin-Gupta/Sass-Seven-One-Pattern-Boilerplate/README.txt

 Next folder is "pages", for specific pages, like for home page we can have _home.scss Next 2 folders are themes and vendor.
 In vendor folder we can keep 3rd party files and themes we can put scss rules for different themes.
 We can omit these or any folder application don't require it.

+files in components, layout, themes, pages, and vendor are not standard files.
+They are just added to commit code on git.